unisdr/VC-API-Documentation/globalplatform.md

 Query String Parameter:

+* page integer (optional), page number
+* per_page integer (optional), number of records per page (200 is the default and maximum value)
-* q string (optional), perform simple search on organization name and acronym (minimum 3 and maximum 30 characters)
+* q string (optional), perform simple search on the title/name of the programme (minimum 3 and maximum 30 characters)
+* modified_since date format yyyy-mm-dd (optional), this condition will filter result equal or beyond given date correct format is yyyy-mm-dd

 Header Parameters: